 National Government Guidance on the number of coronavirus (COVID-19) cases and risk in the UK.
 Find out what to do if you have symptoms, and what the government is doing about the virus

 SHOW ROUNDS & FINAL PLANNING MEETINGS

-We will be offering video links via either Skype or Zoom, or telephone calls until further notice.
+If you cannot make a meeting in person we will continue to offer virtual tours and meetings using video links via either Microsoft Teams or Zoom, or telephone calls until further notice.

 Thank you for your patience and understanding